-- I. Control accessto your content via: - User's IP Address (for corporate accounts) - Login/password (for individual users) - 2.
-Control the contentyour subscribers have access to: - o The entire issue - Specific sections in each issue - o Specific sections in a particular language - 3.
-Support for a trial subscription period, for instant access while payment is made - 4.
-Set your own pay periods (the time between each payment made by a subscriber) - 5.
-Geolocation and mapping features, enabling location-based services.
+- 1. Control access to your content via:

+- User's IP Address (for corporate accounts)

+- Login/password (for individual users)

+- 2. Control the content your subscribers have access to:

+- The entire issue

+- Specific sections in each issue

+- Specific sections in a particular language

+- 3. Support for a trial subscription period, for instant access while payment is made

+- 4. Set your own pay periods (the time between each payment made by a subscriber)

+- 5. Geolocation and mapping features, enabling location-based services.
 Points of interest from multiple articles can be displayed on a single map.
 Locations can be linked to external URLs, images or video clips